gbv/coli-ana/README.md

 Returns JSKOS concepts which contain one or more of the specified `member` URIs or notations (seperated by `|`) in their `memberList`.

 Optional parameter `complete` with a truthy value enables filtering for completely analyzed numbers.

+Results of this API method are always based on the database backend.

 ## Maintainers
 - [@stefandesu](https://github.com/stefandesu)